-&lt;sup>3 U.S. bank savings accounts are insured (up to USD 250,000) by the Federal Deposit Insurance Corporation (FDIC).
+&lt;sup>3 Bank savings accounts are insured (up to USD 250,000) by the Federal Deposit Insurance Corporation (FDIC).
 Shorter-term corporates and money market funds are not FDIC-insured.
-Money market funds typically seek to maintain a share price of USD 1.00, but there is no guarantee they will do so.
+Money market funds typically seek to maintain a share price of \$1.00, but there is no guarantee they will do so.
 Fixed-income securities are subject to varying levels of credit risk, liquidity risk, call risk, and interest-rate risk.